- About Us

 When a couple is legally separated, assets and debts acquired at that point are not considered marital assets.
 Legal separation is also an option that is used when one spouse may need to remain on the insurance of the other due to health problems they may be experiencing.
 However, there are many cases where legal separation eventually leads to divorce.
 What the couple decides to do depends on what they wish to achieve in the matter.

 For legal separation to work, the other spouse has to agree with it.
-If they disagree, you and your Duluth divorce lawyer will most likely need to move on with the divorce process.
+If they disagree, you and your Northern Minnesota and Wisconsin divorce lawyer will most likely need to move on with the divorce process.
 Divorce is typically the response to a disagreement to legal separation since divorce takes precedence over legal separation.
-So rather than the legal separation being granted, the court will grant a divorce since Minnesota does not require both parties to consent to a divorce.
+So rather than the legal separation being granted, the court will grant a divorce since Minnesota and Wisconsin do not require both parties to consent to a divorce.

 Nonetheless, there are many couples that wish to move forward with legal separation because they want to be able to have some of the benefits of a married couple.
 There are also cases where couples do not believe in divorce, but they don’t want to share assets acquired after the separation.
 The only pitfall is that couples do not have the finality that divorce gives them, but then some move forward with divorce anyway and others work out their relationships and end the legal separation.